Yashk1434/violence-detection-opencv/README.md

 ## ⚙️ How It Works

-1. Grab video frames and preprocess them for the model.
+1. Grabs video frames and preprocesses them for the CLIP model.
-2. Convert violence-related labels to CLIP text features.
+2. Converts violence-related labels into text feature embeddings using CLIP.
-3. Compare each frame’s image features with label features to predict violence.
+3. Compares each frame’s image features with label features to predict violence.
-4. Show alerts on the video stream based on confidence and threshold.
+4. Shows alerts on the video stream based on confidence and threshold.

 ---